MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-porting-and-upgrading-guide.md

 -   Faster builds, due to performance improvements in the compiler itself.

--   Language features.
-Visual C++ now implements many features from the newer C++ standards.
+-   Improved standards conformance.
+Visual C++ now implements many features from the latest C++ standards.

 -   Better security.
 Security features such as guard checking.